 The excessive clutter associated with hoarding can have a negative effect on the practice of good sleep hygiene.
 Clutter can lead to items that should not be associated with sleep ending up in the bedroom — and this is not good for sleep.

-There is clutter and then there is CLUTTER with a capital C.
+There is a clutter and then there is CLUTTER with a capital C.

 No matter where your household lands, clutter gets in the way.
 And I am not just talking about tripping over a few items or slamming your elbow into a pile of junk.
 I am talking about the clutter that accumulates and creates tension in your home.
 Tension in the home leads to arguments, anxiety, depression, and insomnia.

-Psychologist Sherrie Bourg Carter explains that; “Clutter can play a significant role in how we feel about our homes, our workplaces, and ourselves.
+Psychologist Sherrie Bourg Carter explains; “Clutter can play a significant role in how we feel about our homes, our workplaces, and ourselves.
 Messy homes and workspaces leave us feeling anxious, helpless, and overwhelmed.
 Yet, rarely is clutter recognized as a significant source of stress in our lives.”

 As Carter states, it is not just our homes.
 Our workspace and ourselves should be a clutter-free zone as well in order to live in peace and sleep in a healthy environment.
 So what does clutter-free living look like?
 It is the opposite of sighing when you walk in your home or office.
 It is the opposite of feeling in the pit of your stomach an overwhelming urge to move or throw it all out.
 With some practical simple tips, you can begin the life of a clutter-free environment.